purplesyringa/feijoa/README.md

 It provides the same interface that typical salted hash functions provide: you initialize a hasher object with a salt, which then allows you to compute 64-bit hashes of byte objects.
 However, the security guarantees differ from those of typical hash functions like xxhash or SHA:

-- On a positive note, a Feijoa *with an unknown salt* provides *provable* guarantees about collisions.
+- On a positive note, a Feijoa *with an unknown salt* provides *mathematical* guarantees about collisions.
 This is a good thing, because you don't have to trust a hash function just because it passed SMHasher, and it guards against accidental and intentional backdoors.
-If the probabilities are too high for your use case, you can create several Feijoa objects with different salts, and the collision rate will *provably* decrease exponentially.
+If the probabilities are too high for your use case, you can create several Feijoa objects with different salts, and the collision rate can be *proved* to decrease exponentially.
 The guarantees are:
 	- Hashes of two maliciously generated N-byte strings collide with probability less than `N * 2^-61`.
 	- Hashes of two randomly generated strings collide with probability `2^-64`.
 - On a negative note, if the salt or the hash values are ever leaked, generating collisions is trivial.